Leader election process

-This can lead to the split situation if the other nodes elect a new leader upon losing the connectivity to the previous one.
+This can lead to a split situation if the other nodes elect a new leader upon losing the connectivity to the previous one.

 The issue is resolved in Tarantool version 2.10.0 by introducing the leader fencing mode.

-The mode can be switched on and off by the election_fencing_enabled configuration parameter.
+The mode can be switched by the election_fencing_mode configuration parameter.

 Fencing applies to the instances that have the election_mode set to “candidate” or “manual”.